Wyoming’s Nuclear Might: Warren AFB in the Cold War

 Reagan’s announcement on putting the MX in Cheyenne brought some protests from local residents, though the outcry was not widespread.
 The Tri-State MX Coalition was organized by Sister Frances Russell, a Roman Catholic Sister of Charity in Cheyenne.
 Cheyenne Archbishop Joseph Hart issued a letter opposing the MX.
 The Rocky Mountain Farmers Union passed resolutions opposing the MX and in favor of a nuclear weapons freeze.
 The Reagan administration, meanwhile, began calling the MX the “Peacekeeper.”
 But the name never really caught on outside of official publications.

-Not everyone in Cheyenne favored the siting of missiles nearby, as is clear from an undated news photo (left) from about 1960.
+Not everyone in Cheyenne favored the siting of missiles nearby, as is clear from the August 1958 photo above of protesters in Cheyenne.
 Several ranchers near Cheyenne who had missile silos on their property later came out in opposition to the MX.
 One family, the Kirkbrides, had silos on their property from the 1960s on.
 Lindi Kirkbride opposed the siting of the MX, however, saying, “There’s a qualitative difference between the MX and the Minuteman III ...
 It is an offensive weapon as opposed to a defensive one.”

 Wyoming’s Congressional delegation—which at the time consisted of Republicans Sen. Malcolm Wallop and Sen. Alan Simpson, and Rep. Dick Cheney—kept quiet on the subject.
 They didn’t push to have the MX placed in Cheyenne, but neither did they oppose it.